 - Follow the road all the way down to mumbles and the turning point, which will bring you onto the prom.
 You’re half way there!

-- There will also be a water station at the turn, hydrate if you need to but please remember to carry your bottles with you or dispose of them in the recycling bins provided (same if you are using race gels or any other fuel that has waste).
+- Hydrate if you need to but please remember to carry your bottles with you or dispose of them in the recycling bins provided (same if you are using race gels or any other fuel that has waste).
+Don’t forget, there are water stations at the 5km mark and the finish line

 - Make your way along the Prom and the gorgeous Swansea Bay, and keep going until you see the finish line!